yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 * Choose a pair which will give you good statistical arbitrage opportunities over time
 * Choose the entry/exit points

-One of the challenges with the pair trading is that cointegration relationships are seldom static. m In this post will use Kalman filter for statistical Arbitrage with synthesized data and will present implementation ok Kalman filter.
+One of the challenges with the pair trading is that cointegration relationships are seldom static.
+I implemened a Kalman filter to track to changes in this relationships between the stocks with synthesized stocks data.

 ## data sythesis